 You will want to prepare for this homemade gift project by purchasing vanilla beans in advance, either from the supermarket or online.
-Interestingly, the experts say they actually prefer the less expensive grade B beans for making extracts as do I.
+You don't have to spring for grade A beans, the less expensive grade B beans are actually preferred for making vanilla.

 ...you will also want to either collect some high quality bottles or buy some in advance (I used these bottles for this tutorial, they are perfect for this project and come in a package of 12).

-As a bonus, vanilla made this way gets stronger and sweeter with age, and can be topped off with more vodka as the vanilla is used, for a lovely bottle of ever-infusing, everlasting vanilla extract!
+As a bonus, vanilla made this way gets stronger with age, and can be topped off with more vodka as the vanilla is used, for a lovely bottle of continuous brew, everlasting vanilla extract!

-The following tutorial will show you step-by-step how to make vanilla extract that is everlasting and perfect for gift giving.
+The following tutorial will show you step-by-step how to make vanilla extract that will continue to get richer and is perfect for gift giving.

 1. Wash Jars.
 Wash each jar and all lids with warm soapy water.
 Rinse well and allow to dry.